 2. Are there training opportunities for butcher skills?
 Meatworks will provide apprentice training in the latest techniques used in meat processing within the industry.
 We will also strive to provide a platform to higher education institutions to use for training and educating their students.
-Join our newsletter for news on the launch of these programs in late 2018.
+Join our newsletter for news on the launch of these programs in 2020.

 3. How are the animals unloaded from trucks?
 Trailers will back up to a dock that has been designed to the floor height of a typical livestock trailer.
 They will be off loaded into a receiving pen that has solid sides.
 Solid sides prevent the animals from seeing distractions outside the receiving pen.